 Bhutan Tourism Facts

 The Government of Bhutan allowed tourism to begin in 1974 to promote its unique culture and traditions and raise revenue in the otherwise isolated Kingdom.
 Bhutan government’s slogan for tourism is “Low Volume, High Quality.”
 Two hundred eighty-seven tourists visited Bhutan in the first year.
 Tourist arrivals increased steadily to 2850 in 1992, and up to 7158 in 1999.
 These days the number of visitors to Bhutan is around 80,000.
 Tourism is a massive contributor to the Bhutanese Government’s coiffeur and one of the biggest employers.
 However, the government is profoundly aware of tourism’s effect on the environment, unspoiled landscape, and tourists’ unique culture.
 Therefore, they have restricted the level of tourist activity from the start, preferring higher quality tourism.
 Bhutan Tourism Corporation Limited (BTCL), and quasi-autonomous and self-financing body, implemented the government’s tourism policy until 1991.
 The Bhutanese government privatized BTCL in October 1991.
 These days more than 800-registered travel companies are operating in Bhutan.
 All individuals or groups must travel on a pre-planned, prepaid, guided package tour in Bhutan.
 Most foreigners aren’t allowed to go independently in the Kingdom.
-The arrangements have to be made through a government registered travel company or an overseas tour operator.
+The arrangements must be made through a government-registered travel company or an overseas tour operator.

 The most important tourism centres are in the capital Thimpu, Paro’s western city, where the only international airport is located in the Kingdom.
 Taktsang, also called the “Tiger’s Nest,” is a monastery on a Cliffside overlooking the Paro Valley.
 This is an incredibly sacred temple to Buddhists.
 A Buddhist deity is housed in a cave in the Temple.
-It is believed this Deity introduced Buddhism to Bhutan, fasted for 90 days while fighting the demons that inhabited this valley to spread Buddhism.
+It is believed this Deity introduced Buddhism to Bhutan and fasted for 90 days while fighting the demons that inhabited this valley to spread Buddhism.
 This impressive Temple has stood for more than a millennia despite two fires (the repaired damages).
-Punakha Dzong (fort) is another essential site to visit.
+Punakha Dzong (fort) is another important site to visit.
 It is the second-largest Dzong in Bhutan and is still a significant ceremonial venue for the Royal family.
-For example, the current king’s coronation and the wedding took place here.
+For example, the current king’s coronation and wedding took place here.

 Druk Air, the National Carrier, and Bhutan Airlines (private airlines) operate flights in and out of Bhutan.